 *In addition to the group lessons scheduled for Tuesday/Thursday afternoons, Coach Ressner is also available for individual lessons.
 Please contact him directly for additional information.*

 Program Description: This workshop is intended to offer Lower School students (in grades 2-4) the opportunity to develop a passion for engineering and design.
-The workshop will give these students an introduction to the basic concepts of simple circuits and e-textiles, while incorporating art and creativity.
+The workshop will give these students an introduction to the basic concepts of simple circuits, e-textiles, and squishy circuits all while incorporating art and creativity.
+For those who have participated previously, not to worry, there will be tons of NEW projects for 2018!

 Time: 3:00-4:15 pm